 - For example, a festival refers to the same festival; that takes place under the same name at the same or a nearby location and with a similar lineup.
 In practice, however, a festival can never be exactly the same.

 - In a concert, this means that the same main act will perform.

-If the new event cannot be moved within two years of the date, the ticket holder will receive a refund.
+If the new event cannot be moved within 3 years and 2 months of the date, the ticket holder will receive a refund.